Time Management for the Successful Single Mom

 My life coach challenged me to keep track of every minute of time for two weeks.
 What an eye-opening experience that was for me.
 By doing this, I was able to see how I was wasting not just minutes, but hours every day.
 These wasted hours kept me away from precious time with my son.
 Once I learned where I was wasting time and identified the activities involved, I was able to eliminate them and live a laser-focused life.
 I started living by my priorities and what I thought was important in life.

 Structuring your daily activities by order of importance - and maintaining this practice - can be difficult.
 It's hard to motivate people to make these changes.
 But learning to do this can make such a difference in your day-to-day life.

-Start this New Year off right by committing to make the most of your time.
+Start this new season off right by committing to make the most of your time.
 Itemize all that needs to be done and prioritize things in order of importance.
 Organize each project and emphasize only one project at a time.

 By living with your priorities in focus, you won't have to wait for Aladdin to come rescue you.

 Lori Little, A Woman By Design ministry's founder, is the former Director of John C. Maxwell's THRiVE!, Becoming A Woman Of Influence.
 A major focus of Lori's ministry is the Hope and Help for the Single Mom initiative.
 Watch for Lori's book Hope and Help for the Single Mom, by Waterbrook Press, in 2005.

 21 Principles of a Healthy Single Mom offers meaningful messages, helpful advice and loving encouragement for every single mom.
 To inquire about and order the CD packages, call 1-888-430-HOPE, or visit the website at: www.hope4singlemoms.com.